bastibe/jbof/README.rst

 read JSON and audio files.
 For non-audio data, other file formats such as ``npy`` and ``mat`` are supported as well.

-A JBOF :class:`DataSet` is organized as a flat list of :class:`Items`, which contain :class:`Arrays`.
+A JBOF `DataSet` is organized as a flat list of `Items`, which contain `Arrays`.
 Both the DataSet, the Items, and the Arrays can have metadata attached, which are stored as simple JSON files.
 Every action is thread-safe, in that every add/delete Item/Array only ever touches files within the Item/Array in question,